-As you’re no doubt aware by now, we will be holding our next People Matters HR Seminar* on 25th June 2019 at Bury FC.
-The theme for this talk will be communication, more specifically, How communication can help your business, with Will Kintish as our guest speaker.
+We held a People Matters HR Seminar* on 25th June 2019 at Bury FC.
+The theme for this talk focussed on communication.
+More specifically how avoiding communication mistakes can benefit businesses.
+Will Kintish served as our guest speaker.

-To help get us in the right frame of mind, we thought we would spend some time looking at communication, and the impact it can have on relationships and businesses.
-Last week we talked about what communication actually is, and this week we are going to look at what the key barriers to communication can be.
+We spent some time looking at communication and the impact it can have on relationships and businesses.
+We previously talked about what communication actually is.
+This time we are going to look at what the key barriers to communication can be.

-Are you guilty of any of these, either in your personal or professional lives?
+Are you guilty of any of these communication mistakes, either in your personal or professional life?

 Judging